DebugBill/glpi2mdt/README.md

 * MDT must be installed in a MS-SQL database accessible from the GLPI server
 * MDT must be fully operationnal by itself.
 The plugin will not fix a faulty MDT installation, it is only remote-controlling it.
-* MSSQL and SimpleXML PHP modules must be installed
+* (MSSQL or ODBC) and SimpleXML PHP modules must be installed
 * The "Control" directory in your MDT deployment share contains part of the MDT configuration (the other part is in the MS-SQL database).
 It needs to be mounted (read-only is OK) somewhere on your GLPI server and accessible to PHP scripts.
 * Fusion inventory, though not mandatory is really very very nice to have.